BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Dominant (4)

-**ACTIVE/PASSIVE RULES**

-- **Rapid-fire Bolt Thrower** `ACTIVE` - A crossbow that fires D6 shots per turn.
+- **Rapid-fire Bolt Thrower** `ACTIVE`

+A crossbow that fires D6 shots per turn.
 Only has a limited field of fire 45 degrees to its left or right (can be measured by placing Chariot Pivot Template with the X over the bolt thrower and dotted line running down the wooden shaft connecting the goats).
 This chariot may move and shoot without any -1 penalty.
 Can also shoot when Engaged in Combat, with no In The Way tests for models it is in Combat with.

-- **Chariot Charge** `ACTIVE` - When moving via Chariot Charge, the Chariot will inflict 3 Strength 6 hits.
+- **Chariot Charge** `ACTIVE`

+When moving via Chariot Charge, the Chariot will inflict 3 Strength 6 hits.

-- **Dwarven Crew** `ACTIVE` - Any Iron Hills Warrior that ends their Activation in base contact may join its crew.
+- **Dwarven Crew** `ACTIVE`

+Any Iron Hills Warrior that ends their Activation in base contact may join its crew.
 That Warrior is removed as a casualty and then the chariot immediately regains a Wound lost earlier in the battle.

 </div>